rossmckelvie/midi-lights/README.md

 A MIDI file contains a list of messages, each with a note, note status (`on` or `off`), and a time to wait before changing the status.
 A mapping of notes to lights allows the entire show to be choreographed with a keyboard.

 If you don't like MIDI, the cached command list from a midi file is stored as JSON.
-In the future, this JSON file could be provided as input instead of the midi file, powering the show with pure JSON.
+This file is what is sent to the remotes
 ## Usage
 Create a `config.json` file, a sample is provided.
 Modify to fit your setup.

+#### Choreograph a song
+`python choreograph.py --song=wizards`

+#### Launch a node & wait for instructions
+`python hardware_server.py --node=upstairs`
+Note: you will have to launch a master node server.
+The play process below will make a request to localhost to kick off the song

 #### Play a choreographed song
-`python play.py --midi ./music/YOUR_SONG.midi --song ./music/YOUR_SONG.wav`
+`python play.py --song=wizards`
-MIDI Note-to-Channel mappings are defined in config.py
+MIDI Note-to-Channel mappings are defined in config.json

 #### Turn all lights on or off
-`python hardware.py --status on`
+`python hardware.py --toggle on`